 With the general approach of IDEA StatiCa based on the CBFEM method, the limitations of the Component method are bypassed, and we are able to check all elements of the connection (plates, bolts and welds) according to the code within minutes!

-Of course, this article only ‘scratches the surface’ as it is very difficult to cover all the different aspects and advantages of IDEA StatiCa, but through these 2 simple examples I hope that it becomes clearer what this new technology can bring to the practicing engineer, and the necessity of its use even with very simple joint configurations.
-This extra level of comprehensiveness and deep understanding of a steel connection’s real behaviour provides the engineer a great deal of safety, not to mention the productivity and provided services gains.
+It is clear that through this article it is very difficult to cover all the different aspects and advantages of IDEA StatiCa, but with these 2 simple examples, we hope that it becomes clearer what this technology can bring to the practicing engineer, and the necessity of its use even with very simple joint configurations.
+This extra level of comprehensiveness and deep understanding of a steel connection’s real behaviour provides the engineer a great deal of safety, not to mention the productivity and quality gains.